Ares-Developers/Ares-docs/restored/emp.rst

   palette and needs to be converted.
 + Voxel-based units are darkened (SHP-based units are not).
-+ Buildings that can undeploy into vehicles (e.g. MCVs) still can, but the resulting vehicle will remain EMP'd until the effect wears off.
++ Buildings that can undeploy into vehicles (e.g. MCVs) still can, but the resulting vehicle will remain deactivated until the effect wears off.
 + Aircraft will immediately crash.
 + Power plants cease to produce power.
 + Factories will stop working.